Miscellaneous

 photo source: thomortiz.tumblr.com

-The entrance to the house is very low, forcing guests to bend down to enter, thus making a symbolic gesture of humility.
+The entrance to the house is very low, forcing guests to stoop to enter, a symbolic gesture of humility.
 Inside there are 2 rooms, one for preparing tea and snacks and washing the dishes used and one for the actual tea ceremony.
-There are no decorations other than a print carefully chosen by the host to announce the theme of the tea.
+There are no decorations other than a print carefully chosen by the hostess to announce the theme of the tea.
 Sometimes the house also has a name, carefully chosen by the owners to reflect the simplicity of the tea ceremony and the Zen teachings of Buddhism.

 tea house